-- Headteacher sits on a number of boards across the city: - Bradford Children's Improvement Board - BPIP (Bradford Partnership Improvement Partners) - Bradford South Early Help Leadership Board - LA Behaviour Panel - CTE (Careers, Technical Education Partnership) - Bradford FAP (Fair Access Protocols) Committee - The SENDCo sits on the EHCA panel. - SMPA is an active member of the BD6/BD12 Family of Schools cluster which meets regularly at Headteacher and teacher level to drive school improvement and attainment across core and non-core subjects. - SMPA has led training initiatives within Bradford for Teaching Assistants and Work Scrutiny. - We work closely with the Lower Wyke Moravian Church, St Mary's Church and the Westfield United Reform Church in Wyke. - We raised funds for various charities including The Wyke Food Bank, Comic Relief and Bradford City Football in the Community. - .
-We have an SLA/Partnership Agreement with Horizon Academy Trust and have a linking schools project with them.
+- Headteacher sits on a number of boards across the city: - BSiP (Bradford Schools in Partnership) - Bradford Early Help Leadership Board - LA Behaviour Panel - CTE (Careers, Technical Education Partnership) - Bradford FAP (Fair Access Protocols) Committee - SMPA is an active member of the BD4 Family of Schools cluster which meets regularly - SMPA has led training initiatives within Bradford for Teaching Assistants and Work Scrutiny. - We work closely with the Lower Wyke Moravian Church, St Mary's Church and the Westfield United Reform Church in Wyke. - We raised funds for various charities including The Wyke Food Bank, Comic Relief and Children in Need.